13 essential tips for exam success

 Driving to campus, or taking public transit?
 Give yourself plenty of time to get to your exam, in case there’s traffic or a road closure.
 It’s far better to be too early than too late.

-The shuttle buses between Concordia’s Sir George Williams and Loyola campuses will run until 11 p.m. during the exam period.
+The last shuttle buses leave Concordia’s Sir George Williams and Loyola campuses at 11 and 10:30 p.m. respectively during the exam period.
 Visit the shuttle bus web page for a complete schedule.

 9. Bring your ID (but not your phone)